-This is a major doctrine in more than one modern sectarian institution.
-The idea one sect proposes is that their members will be put on a list and after Jesus' return they will be spared while everyone else will be slaughtered and the members on the list will "inherit the earth."
+Some sects teach that their members will be put on a list and after Jesus' return they will be spared while everyone else will be slaughtered.
+Then those on the list will "inherit the earth."

-But what about those who have died before this interpretation of Jesus' "second coming?"
+But what about those who have died before Jesus' "second coming?"
 How will they inherit the earth?
 Or how about those during David's time?
 Will their decomposed bodies - their bone fragments - come back to life to inherit the earth?
 Or perhaps the worms that ate their bodies will inherit the earth?

 "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven."
 (Matt.
 7:21)and

 "I tell you the truth, unless you change and become like little children, you will never enter the kingdom of heaven.
 Therefore, whoever humbles himself like this child is the greatest in the kingdom of heaven."
 (Matt.
 18:3-4)

 Is 'inherit the earth' a mistranslation?It is evident from the original Greek and its context that "inherit the earth" is a mistranslation* of what Jesus said.
 The phrase "inherit the earth" is taken from the Greek words κληρονομέω (klēronomeōto) and γῆ (gē).
 Yes, κληρονομέω (klēronomeōto) can certainly mean "to be an heir, to inherit" according to the lexicon.
 But it can also mean, "to receive" and "to receive a portion."

 Why would "arable land" be translated to "oasis" or "paradise"?
 "Arable land" refers to land that is productive for growing food.
 It is special land - because much of the land that Jesus and those around him around Jerusalem were rocky, barren desert land.
 Arable land would be land that was not only adequate for growing crops but received adequate rain or other water supply.

 In hot desert regions, that would be considered an oasis - which is often described as a paradise and metaphorically used to describe the spiritual realm.

 Why?
-Because metaphorically, the spiritual realm is a paradise or an oasis from the distress of the physical world.
+Because metaphorically, the spiritual realm is a paradise or an oasis apart from the distress of the physical world.